softservedata/devopsweb/ZabbixPractical1/intro/text.md

 1. Installation of the MySQL database.
 2. Configuring the MySQL database for Zabbix.
 3. Installing the Zabbix server.
-4. Configuring the Zabbix web interface.
+4. Start using Zabbix.
-5. Zabbix Web Monitoring.
+5. Configuring Users.

 Zabbix is an enterprise-class open source distributed monitoring solution.